npucino/sandpyper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Currently Sandpyper is tested on Windows and MacOS with Python 3.8.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites
 * [Install Conda] in your local machine.
 We need it to create the ```sandpyper_env``` virtual environment.